Len McCormick

 Len Gardner "Tuffy" McCormick (October 28, 1922 - August 20, 2012) was an American football and basketball player, lawyer, rancher, and oilman.
 He played football at the center and linebacker positions for Baylor, the Wilmington Clippers, and Baltimore Colts.

-Early years
+Early life

 McCormick was born in 1922 in Eldorado, Texas.
 He grew up on a ranch and attended Eldorado High School.
 He attended Schreiner Military Institute (later renamed Schreiner University) and then enrolled for one year at Baylor University.
 He served in the U.S. Marine Corps during World War II from 1942 to 1945.
 He was assigned by the Marines to the V-12 Navy College Training Program at Southwestern University (Texas) and played football there in 1943.
 He also played center on the 1944 Georgia Pre-Flight Skycrackers football team.

 After the war, he attended Baylor University, graduating in 1947.
 He also played college football as a center, linebacker, and placekicker for the Baylor Bears football team.
 He also played center for the Baylor Bears men's basketball team.